alexhkurz/Khan-academy-revision-guides/README.md

 # Khan-academy-revision-guides

+(this project has been temporarily abandoned ...
+I will take it up again when I have students who need it)

 Khan academy is great resource for learning and revising maths.
 Nevertheless I can see two disadvantages.

 - Khan academy makes learning mathematics slow.